KI7MT/wspr-analytics/scala/ConvertCsvParquet/README.md

 # Build Process

-This is a sample Application using [Scala][] via [Spark SQL][] to get the Top Ten Reporters Grouped By Count for the designated wsprspot year + month csv file.
-This example could easily be extended to perform much more than it does currently.
+This is a sample Application using [Scala][] that performs the folloing:

-See [ToDo](#todo) for planned additions.
+* Reads the Original CSV into a Spark DataFrame
+* Creates a Parquet file set
+* Performas a Query Count on Reporters ordered Descending
+* The parquest compression in set to the default 'snappy"

+If you re-run the script, you need to remove the previous directory beforehand as df.wite.parquet() will not overwrite existing data.

 ## Framework Requirements